By: William C. Head, Atlanta Lawyer for Vehicular Homicide GA Cases and Felony Serious Injury by Vehicle

 Note that if multiple people die as a result of the arrested driver’s bad driving, the jail terms and other punishment can be stacked in a CONSECUTIVE manner.
 So, on a DUI first degree vehicular homicide with four deaths, the convicted driver can face 60 years in state prison in Georgia, and an HV driver convicted of 4 counts of felony vehicular homicide would face up to 80 years.

 Also, if a death occurs by operation of a motor vehicle and any lesser (non-serious) traffic offense was committed that leads to the unintended death of another person (e.g., running a red light, not yielding to a car that had the right of way, stop sign violation), this will typically be charged as a second-degree vehicular homicide, which is a misdemeanor.
+As to which driver escapes being accused with felony charges, quick action in hiring an attorney can make a big difference.
+In one of Mr. Head’s famous appeals for Georgia vehicular homicide, quick action within two days of the crash was the winning strategy.

 Any misdemeanor traffic violation that is the proximate cause for the death of another person can be accused as a second-degree vehicular homicide case.
 By the way of example, these common traffic citations are among the most underlying misdemeanor traffic offenses leading to a 2nd degree homicide by vehicle charge: